Physics-guided Neural Networks (PGNN): An Application in Lake Temperature Modeling: Introduction

-In this paper, we introduce a novel framework of knowledge discovery in scientific problems that combines the power of neural networks with physics-based models, termed as physics-guided neural networks (PGNN).
+In this paper, we introduce a framework of knowledge discovery in scientific problems that combines the power of neural networks with physics-based models, termed physics-guided neural networks (PGNN).
 There are two primary contributions of this work.
 First, we present an approach to create hybrid combinations of physics-based models and neural network architectures to make full use of both physics and data.
 Second, we present a novel framework for training neural network architectures using the knowledge contained in physics-based equations, to ensure the learning of physically consistent solutions.
 To demonstrate the framework of PGNN, we consider the illustrative problem of modeling the temperature of water in a lake at varying depths and times, using input drivers as well as physics-based model simulations.
 For this problem, we exploit a key physical relationship between the temperature, density, and depth of water in the form of physics-based loss function.

 The remainder of this paper is organized as follows.
-Section 2 presents the generic framework of physics-guided neural networks that can be applied in any domain with some availability of scientific knowledge.
-Section 3 presents the specific PGNN formulation for the illustrative problem of lake temperature modeling.
-Section 4 describes the evaluation procedure and presents experimental results, while Section 5 provides concluding remarks.
+Section \ref{sec:pgnn} presents the generic framework of physics-guided neural networks that can be applied in any domain with some availability of scientific knowledge.
+Section \ref{sec:problem} presents the specific PGNN formulation for the illustrative problem of lake temperature modeling.
+Section \ref{sec:results} describes the evaluation procedure and presents experimental results, Section \ref{sec:discussions} presents some discussion on the approach used for hybrid modeling, while Section \ref{sec:conclusions} provides concluding remarks.